We Recommend Hiscox

 In terms of claim handling itself, all claims are processed by their centralized claims staff with local adjusters assigned to inspect damage, sometimes even on-scene.

 It’s hard to track down consumer reports or ratings for Carolina Casualty.
 The company has a listing on the Better Business Bureau website but there is no information present, including a rating.
-Similarly, other major review sites don’t have listings for the company.
+There are two negative reviews listed, both concerning a windshield claim.
+The two complaints were not the insured, however their windshield was damaged from a truck insured by Carolina Casualty.
+We were unable to find much else in the way of reviews for Carolina Casualty.

 |Rating Company||Grade||Financial Outlook|

 The information about claim denials on its site is particularly off-putting, and coupled with the previous investigation into its claims practices.
 At the surface, it seems like a company that may drop your coverage at the slightest sign of trouble.
-On the flip side, they are one of only a few companies to actually get a grade from all three financial rating firms.
+On the flip side, they are one of only a few companies to actually get a grade from all three financial rating firms, all three rated the company highly.

 It’s worth doing more research and talking with an agent if you have a trucking business that needs insuring.
 Either way, they are worth checking out.